-This confusingly named Pisgah hiking trail is actually nowhere near Daniel Ridge, but rather on Lanning Ridge, which is two mountains away!
+This confusingly named Pisgah Forest hiking trail is actually nowhere near Daniel Ridge, but rather on Lanning Ridge, which is two mountains away!

 Nevertheless, the hike offers a great adventure as it weaves over a series of creeks via an eclectic collection of bridges.
 The trail is shared by both hikers and mountain bikers.

 The highlights of the hike are the fabulous Tom Spring Falls and Jackson Falls (a.k.a.
 Daniel Ridge Falls), but there are other cascades to appreciate along the way.

 To reach the Daniel Ridge Loop Trail near Brevard, turn off US-276 onto FS-475 and continue past the Pisgah Center for Wildlife Education.